lucas-mior/gummibbs/README.md

 When run, this script first does some housekeeping: It deletes boot entries pointing to inexistent snapshots/kernels, and tries to create missing boot entries for snapshots.
-It uses the root filesystem to get the kernel and regenerate the iniramfs.
+It uses the root filesystem to get the kernel.
+However, the initramfs is not regenerated.
 It is possible to get a wrong boot entry if the snapshot is messed up, or if you have more than one kernel saved in `/lib/modules` (the most recent will be selected).

 ## Installation